jaredfung9/fung-jared-advent-of-code-repository/2025/09/README.md

 1. Initialize an buffer MxM array starting from (0,0) run BFS and mark tiles if they are not marked in our original array (IE, mark non-perimeter tiles).
 Since (0,0) is guaranteed to be outside our created perimeter, running BFS will return a map indicating all INVALID tiles.
 * MxM INVALID_map
 ### Area Verification
 1. We are interested in all the rectangles formed by selecting two red tiles (our input).
-In order to verify that all the area's tiles are red-green, we only need to check that all of a given area's perimeter tiles are valid (All inner tiles are guaranteed to be red-green).
-Check that each tile is NOT in the INVALID map.
+In order to verify that all the area's tiles are red-green, we only need to check that all of a given area's perimeter tiles are valid (All inner tiles are guaranteed to be red-green since there can be no holes in our red-green tile area due to it being constructed by connecting lines and filling in the middle).
+While walking from one corner to an adjacent one, check that each tile is NOT in the INVALID map.
-1. First, we select two tiles to be opposite corners.
+1. From the problem statement, we select two tiles from our input (red tiles) to be opposite corners.
 We can easily find the other two corners at (x1,y2) and (x2, y1).
-We will verify an area is valid by attempting to walk from each corner to an adjacent one until we arrive at our starting corner.

 #### ORIGINAL PART 2 BRAINSTORMS
 /* Brainstorm: It is possible to initialize a 100000x100000 bool map to indicate if a tile is valid.